fulldecent/github-pages-template/README.md

 ## How to use this

-First clone or [download a release](https://github.com/fulldecent/html-website-template/releases), that is the starting point for you site.
+First clone or [download a release](https://github.com/fulldecent/html-website-template/releases), that is the starting point for your site.

 THIS LIST IS EASY, CHECK IT OFF ONE-BY-ONE BABY!